Tootia

 Tootia (طوطیا) is a 1998 Iranian drama film written by Alireza Davood Nejad and directed by Iraj Ghaderi.

 Plot

 Shaghayegh (Shaghayegh Farahani), the CEO of a cooperative, needs more money to build a specialized pediatric medical complex.
 Shaghayegh's husband, Siavash (Fariborz Arabnia), will have taking a doctoral exam, But Shaghayegh leaves the housework to him.
 Siavash protests, The dispute escalates and Shaghayegh angrily goes to her father's house.
-Siavash takes care of Tootia (Aida Motallebi), But one day, Tootia falls from a height for fear of his father and suffers from a disability and ...
+Siavash takes care of Tootia (Aida Motallebi), But one day, Tootia falls from a height for fear of his father and has a disability and ...